Debt Relief Order

 Falling behind with catalogue payments can certainly be worrying.
 Between the ever-growing debt and the concerns about what the company might do, it can seem like there’s no escape.
 Fortunately, you can contact us for a no-obligation, free conversation about what your next steps could be.

 Catalogue debt is classed as non-priority.
-Although it may seem like a priority to you, this just means that it could be resolved as part of a debt management plan.
-Alternatively, for larger sums, an IVA (individual voluntary arrangement) could be a better option.
+Although it may seem like a priority to you, this just means that it could be resolved through an IVA (individual Voluntary Arrangement) or other debt solution.

 NationalDebtService.co.uk is an independent website created to help users find a solution to their debt problems.
 Our service is free to use and you are under no obligation to accept any of the recommendations you receive.
 An IVA (Individual Voluntary Arrangement) is subject to acceptance.